top of page

 Kibera is a large informal settlement or slum located in Nairobi, Kenya.
 It is one of the largest urban slums in Africa and home to an estimated population of between 200,000 and 500,000 people, according to various estimates.

-Kibera is located just 5 kilometers from Nairobi's central business district, but it is characterized by extreme poverty, overcrowding, and inadequate infrastructure.
+Kibera is located just 5 kilometres from Nairobi's central business district, but it is characterized by extreme poverty, overcrowding, and inadequate infrastructure.
 Most of the residents of Kibera live in informal housing made of corrugated iron sheets, mud, and other scrap materials.
 The lack of basic amenities such as sanitation, clean water, and electricity is also a major challenge.

 Despite these challenges, Kibera is a vibrant community with a strong sense of identity and resilience.
 There are a number of community-based organizations and non-governmental organizations working in Kibera to provide basic services such as education, healthcare, and sanitation.
 Many residents of Kibera are also engaged in informal sector activities such as small-scale trading, artisanal work, and other informal employment opportunities.